rajeshpillai/react-restated/README.md

 The provider exposes state and the actions.
 By default all actions defined here is available to the consumer/subscriber.

-In case you don't want any specific action to be available just being the name of the action with an underscore,'_'
+In case you don't want any specific action to be available just begin the name of the action/method with an underscore,'_'
 ```js
 // Create a Provider
 class MyProvider extends Container {